GiorgosNicolaides/COVSAW/README.md

-## Classification Of cryptograhic Vulnerabilies and Security Assesment of Web appilcations - COVSAW
+## Classification of Cryptograhic Vulnerabilies and Security Assesment of Web Appilcations